twineworks/tweakflow/site/content/modules/std.md

 In case there are duplicate keys in `keys`, the last index of a key provides the corresponding value.

 Returns `nil` if `keys` or `values` are `nil`.

+Throws an error if any key cannot be cast to string.

 ```tweakflow
 > data.zip_dict(["a", "b", "c"], [1, 2, 3])